Jessica-13/Jessica-13/README.md

 I’m **Jessica**

-- 🌱 I’m currently learning about telecommunications, services and uses at the National Institute of Applied Sciences (**INSA** 🦏) in Lyon.
+- 🌱 I’m currently learning about Telecommunications, Services and Uses at the National Institute of Applied Sciences (**INSA** 🦏) in Lyon.
 - 💞️ I’m currently working on projects related to my studies, but I’m also looking to collaborate on some insights about AI.
 - 👀 I’m interested in **artificial intelligence**, cyber security and robotics in general.